Call now: 252-767-6166

 No single database will have the same BCHR alert thresholds.
 For example, while OLTP databases have predictable patterns of usage, a data warehouse is likely to have less signatures, often making the BCHR a totally useless metric.

-My notes on buffer hit ratios
+My other notes on buffer hit ratios

 Here are my elated notes on the buffer cache hit ratio, and please note that some of this advice may not apply to later releases of Oracle: